 ARTICLE 8.
 COMPULSORY SCHOOL ATTENDANCE. §18-8-1.
 Compulsory school attendance; exemptions.

-- (a) Exemption from the requirements of compulsory public school attendance established in §18-8-1a of this code shall be made on behalf of any child for the causes or conditions set forth in this section.
-Each cause or condition set forth in this section is subject to confirmation by the attendance authority of the county.
-A child who is exempt from compulsory school attendance under this section is not subject to prosecution under §18-8-2 of this code, nor is such a child a status offender as defined by §49-1-202 of this code. - (b) A child is exempt from the compulsory school attendance requirement set forth in §18-8-1a of this code if the requirements of this subsection, relating to instruction in a private, parochial, or other approved school, are met.
-The instruction shall be in a school approved by the county board and for a time equal to the instructional term set forth in §18-5-45 of this code.
-In all private, parochial, or other schools approved pursuant to this subsection, it is the duty of the principal or other person in control, upon the request of the county superintendent, to furnish to the county board such information and records as may be required with respect to attendance, instruction, and progress of students enrolled. - (c) A child is exempt from the compulsory school attendance requirement set forth in §18-8-1a of this code if the requirements of either subdivision (1) or subdivision (2) of this subsection, both relating to home instruction, are met. - (1) The instruction shall be in the home of the child or children or at some other place approved by the county board and for a time equal to the instructional term set forth in §18-5-45 of this code.
+1 (a) Exemption from the requirements of compulsory public school attendance established 2 in §18-8-1a of this code shall be made on behalf of any child for the causes or conditions set forth 3 in this section.
+Each cause or condition set forth in this section is subject to confirmation by the 4 attendance authority of the county.
+A child who is exempt from compulsory school attendance 5 under this section is not subject to prosecution under §18-8-2 of this code, nor is such a child a 6 status offender as defined by §49-1-202 of this code.

+7 (b) A child is exempt from the compulsory school attendance requirement set forth in §18-8 8-1a of this code if the requirements of this subsection, relating to instruction in a private, parochial 9 or other approved school, are met.
+The instruction shall be in a school approved by the county 10 board and for a time equal to the instructional term set forth in §18-5-45 of this code.
+In all private, 11 parochial or other schools approved pursuant to this subsection it is the duty of the principal or 12 other person in control, upon the request of the county superintendent, to furnish to the county 13 board such information and records as may be required with respect to attendance, instruction and 14 progress of students enrolled.

+(c) A child is exempt from the compulsory school attendance requirement set forth in §188-1a of this code if the requirements of either subdivision (1) or subdivision (2) of this subsection, both relating to home instruction, are met.

+(1) The instruction shall be in the home of the child or children or at some other place approved by the county board and for a time equal to the instructional term set forth §18-5-45 of this code.
 If the request for home instruction is denied by the county board, good and reasonable justification for the denial shall be furnished in writing to the applicant by the county board.
+The

+Intr HB

+2024R1616

-The instruction shall be conducted by a person or persons who, in the judgment of the county superintendent and county board, are qualified to give instruction in subjects required to be taught in public elementary schools in the state.
-The person or persons providing the instruction, upon request of the county superintendent, shall furnish to the county board information and records as may be required periodically with respect to attendance, instruction, and progress of students receiving the instruction.
-The state board shall develop guidelines for the home schooling of special education students including alternative assessment measures to assure that satisfactory academic progress is achieved Because the Legislature recognizes the rights of parents to direct the education and instruction of their own children, the Legislature finds that the reporting of assessments and portfolio reviews to the county boards is currently an immaterial formality which costs parents in time and resources to fulfill.
+22 instruction shall be conducted by a person or persons who, in the judgment of the county 23 superintendent and county board, are qualified to give instruction in subjects required to be taught 24 in public elementary schools in the state.
+The person or persons providing the instruction, upon 25 request of the county superintendent, shall furnish to the county board information and records as 26 may be required periodically with respect to attendance, instruction and progress of students 27 receiving the instruction.
+The state board shall develop guidelines for the home schooling of 28 special education students including alternative assessment measures to assure that satisfactory 29 academic progress is achieved.